foundry-rs/starknet-foundry/docs/src/appendix/snforge-library/fs/read_json.md

 > ⚠️ **Warning**
 >
 > A JSON object is an unordered data structure.
-To give it an order, the values in the array are sorted alphabetically by JSON keys.
-Therefore, the values in the array are sorted alphabetically by JSON key.
+To give it an order, the values in the resulting array are sorted alphabetically by JSON keys.
 > Nested JSON values are sorted by the flattened format keys `(a.b.c)`.

 ```rust